obsidian-tasks-group/obsidian-tasks/docs/getting-started/dates.md

 {: .label .label-blue }
 Instead of adding an emoji and a date manually, you can use the `Tasks: Create or edit` command when creating or editing a task.
 When you use the command, you can also set dates like "Monday", "tomorrow", or "next week" and Tasks will automatically save the date in the correct format.

----

-Warning
-{: .label .label-yellow }
-You can only put block links (`^link-name`) after the dates.
-Anything else will break the parsing of dates and recurrence rules.
 </div>

 ---

 ## 📅 Due